Claire-Potter/Disney-Star/README.md

  1. Is the content culturally appropriate?

 	The content needs to be aimed at an English speaking person.
 Someone who is social media savvy and used to completing online quizzes or playing online games.
-It is aimed at young adults who enjoy the Disney theme, it can be played by children, however ith adult assistance as some questions are a bit too difficult for kids.
+It is aimed at young adults who enjoy the Disney theme, it can be played by children, however with adult assistance as some questions are a bit too difficult for kids.

  2. Is the content relevant?